 Next, I’d recommend the Advanced Clinicals Vitamin C Serum ($12.95), which gives you the most bang for your buck.
 I like that the consistency is not too runny, but sinks into the skin quickly, making it easy to layer with other products or makeup.
 It also contains Ferulic Acid in the formula to help stabilize the Vitamin C plus glow and protection against sun damage.
 This specific serum definitely helped my hyperpigmentation fade quickly while promoting a smooth complexion that looked great under makeup.

 Finally, another serum I’ve used and love is the Vichy LiftActiv Vitamin C Brightening Skin Corrector ($28.50).
 It contains 15% pure Vitamin C plus hyaluronic acid, and is a fragrance-free formula that’s great for sensitive skin like mine.
-This one absorbs really quickly so it layers well with other products without feeling heavy.
+This is the thinnest and most liquid formula, absorbing really quickly and completely into the skin.
 The bottle is small enough so that you can get through the entire thing before it oxidizes too much, despite the dropper bottle, though it is small in size.